swfiua/gotu/docs/apersonalview.rst

  A Personal View
 =================

+I have been on a journey, and found new perspectives.

+It has been a way to see how the world might have changed or not.

+Sharing ideas with others, finding out what people are doing and why.

+What is the perspective, why do they believe what they do.

+It has been a wonderful time in our exploration of the universe we find ourselves in.

+A space telescope at L2, observing the light in the infra red.

+I met Norm Newton, just the perfect name.
+At a cafe in the Universe, close to home.

+My journey had been shrouded in doubt, was the world quite ready to know what they see?

+It's stunning, it's crisp, with a gravitational twist, all in the deep infra red.

+What's distance, what's frequency as we spin through time.

+A mathematician with a furious fascination with the details of topological space.
+Proving beyond, the shadow of a doubt that all spheres behave in just the same manners.

+Yet the deltas exchange and in time build collective understanding.

+There's noise everywhere, with some glorious peaks.

+When one with such a grasp of how our observations are constrained, whilst explaing the rhythms in space time.

 ** Work in progress -- much rambling ahead, for now this is just random thoughts to be resorted **